Social Media Marketing

 In the spirit of Thanksgiving, this week we’re giving thanks on social media!

-Something that makes social media distinct from other forms of communication is that it is completely public.
-Of course this can have its downfall but the public element is a great way to build relationships by giving people public recognition.
+Something that makes social media distinct from other forms of communication is that it is quite public.
+This public element is a great way to build relationships by giving people public recognition.

 Who do you want to say thank you to?
-It could be a vendor, a customer, or a colleague.
-Tell them you appreciate them by leaving a comment on their facebook wall or writing a message on twitter.
+It could be a vendor, a client, or a colleague.
+Tell them you appreciate them by leaving a comment on their Facebook Page or writing a message on twitter.

 When we think of marketing, we often think of the headlines, the advertising, the offers – the Big Campaigns.
 But marketing isn’t always about the Big Campaign but all the little opportunities to promote your massage practice and share your message.